jss367/jss367.github.io/_posts/2018-10-11-software-customizations.md

 tags: [Linux, Mac, Software, Windows]
 ---

-This post details some of the customizations I have made to some of the [software I use](https://jss367.github.io/software-i-use.html) in that hopes that it is helpful to others.
+This post details the customizations I have made to the [software I use](https://jss367.github.io/software-i-use.html).
+I thought it might be helpful to others.

 <b>Table of Contents</b>
 * TOC